VanOns/laraberg-nova/README.md

 ### Usage

-Simply register the field in your Resource
+Simply register the field in your Resource:

 ```php
 LarabergNova::make(__('Content'), 'content')